gsoules/AvantSearch/README.md

 Relationships View | Show the option to show search results in Relationships View.
 Address Sorting | Sort street addresses first by street name, then by street number.
 Private Elements | Elements that should not be searched by public users.
-Result Elements | Names and labels of elements that can appear in search results.
+Columns | Customization of columns in Table View search results.
 Layouts | Layout definitions.
 Layout Selector Width | Specifies the width of the layout selector dropdown that appears on search results pages.
 Detail Layout | Detail layout elements.